-Have you ever thought to yourself, “There has got to be a logical consequence for every one of my kid’s misdeeds?
+Have you ever thought to yourself, “There has to be a logical consequence for every one of my kid’s misdeeds?
 The experts must be hiding the list somewhere.”

 It might make you feel better to know that there is often no logical consequence available.
 Or, if there is one, its effect won’t show up for several years.
-Racking our brain to find a consequence usually means that a logical consequence is not available.
+Racking our brains to find a consequence usually means that a logical consequence is not available.

 We often reject the best consequence.